 The properties constituting the site were abandoned by previous owners.
 Given the difficulty of establishing institutional controls on abandoned properties, the New Hampshire Department of Justice obtained an order from the New Hampshire Superior Court that provides for the implementation of activity and use restrictions on the abandoned properties.
 The Court Order and original and amended Activity & Use Restrictions were recorded at the Carroll County Registry of Deeds on March 19, 2010, August 30, 2011, and March 29, 2013, respectively.

-Monitored natural attenuation (MNA) as an alternate remedy was evaluated in a January 2012 Focused Feasibility Study (FFS) which provided the basis for a May 8, 2012 Proposed Plan that selected MNA as the preferred remedy to be adopted.
+Monitored natural attenuation (MNA) as an alternate remedy was evaluated in a January 2012 Focused Feasibility Study (FFS) which provided the basis for a May 8, 2012 Proposed Plan that selected MNA as the preferred remedy to be adopted at the site.
 The Proposed Plan was finalized in a September 2012 Amended Record of Decision (AROD).
-All of these documents can be found on the EPA’s web site.
+Because MNA is not an active remedy and may not achieve cleanup levels at the site in a reasonable time-frame, a phased contingency approach was developed in the AROD.
+Based on defined trigger conditions, the AROD called for the introduction of oxidizing compound(s) (a.k.a., in-situ chemical oxidation, or ISCO) to subsurface soils that will destroy contaminants on contact.
+Further details of the remedy are provided in the 2012 AROD, which can be found with other site-related documents at EPA’s web site.

 Upon the groundwater extraction and treatment remedy being changed to MNA, the treatment plant contents and building were no longer needed for remedy implementation.
-In March 2012, EPA concurred with the Department’s approach to allow transfer of the treatment plant building, remaining contents, and property to the Town of Conway upon their taking of the two parcels constituting the Site through a tax deed.
-The Town of Conway Board of Selectmen voted to take the property at their August 21, 2012 meeting.
-The Town of Conway subsequently performed demolition of the majority of the dilapidated metallurgical building and recycled the contents of the former treatment plant.
-The property was listed for sale in spring 2013 and was sold in spring 2014.
-The new owner plans to lease the former treatment plant building to a truck maintenance business and make improvements to the remaining standing structure of the former metallurgical site for office space.
-The foot print of the former metallurgical building will be used by the owner as a vehicle storage yard.
+In March 2012, EPA concurred with DES’ approach to allow transfer of the treatment plant building, remaining contents, and property to the Town of Conway upon their 2012 taking of the two parcels constituting the Site through a tax deed.
+Subsequent to the 2012 tax deed, the Town of Conway performed demolition of the majority of the dilapidated metallurgical building and recycled the contents of the former treatment plant.
+The property was sold in spring 2014.
+The new owner has leased the former treatment plant building to a truck maintenance business and has made improvements to the remaining standing structure of the former metallurgical site for office space.
+The foot print of the former metallurgical building is being used by the owner as a vehicle storage yard.